SeqFormer: Sequential Transformer for Video Instance Segmentation: Introduction

 \section{Introduction}

-Video Instance Segmentation (VIS)~\cite{yang2019video} is an emerging vision task that aims to simultaneously perform detection, classification, segmentation, and tracking of object instances in videos.
+Video Instance Segmentation (VIS)~\cite{yang2019video,ovis} is an emerging vision task that aims to simultaneously perform detection, classification, segmentation, and tracking of object instances in videos.
 Compared to image instance segmentation~\cite{MaskRCNN}, video instance segmentation is much more challenging since it requires accurate tracking of objects across an entire video.

 Previous VIS algorithms can be roughly divided into two categories.
-The first mainstream follows the tracking-by-detection paradigm, extending image instance segmentation models with a tracking branch~\cite{yang2019video,cao2020sipmask,yang2021crossover,liu2021sg}.
-These methods first predict candidate detection and segmentation frame-by-frame, and then associate them by classification~\cite{yang2021crossover,yang2021crossover} or re-identification~\cite{cao2020sipmask,liu2021sg} to track the instance through a video.
-However, the tracking process is sensitive to occlusions and motion blur that are common in videos.
-Another mainstream predicts clip-level instance masks by taking a video clip~\cite{athar2020stem,MaskProp} or the entire video~\cite{IFC,VisTR} as input.
+The first mainstream follows the tracking-by-detection paradigm, extending image instance segmentation models with a tracking branch~\cite{yang2019video,cao2020sipmask,yang2021crossover,liu2021sg,1stYTVIS21,MSN}.
+These methods first predict candidate detection and segmentation frame-by-frame, and then associate them by classification~\cite{yang2019video,yang2021crossover} or re-identification~\cite{cao2020sipmask,liu2021sg} to track the instance through a video.
+Nevertheless, the tracking process is sensitive to occlusions and motion blur that are common in videos.
+Another mainstream is to predict clip-level instance masks by taking a video clip~\cite{athar2020stem,MaskProp} or the entire video~\cite{IFC,VisTR} as input.
 It divides a video into multiple overlapping clips and generates mask sequences with clip-by-clip matching on overlapping frames.
-Recently, VisTR~\cite{VisTR} adapts transformer~\cite{transformers} to VIS and uses instance queries to obtain instance sequence from video clips.
-After that, IFC~\cite{IFC} improves the performance and efficiency by building communications between frames in a transformer encoder.
+More recently, VisTR~\cite{VisTR} first adapts transformer~\cite{transformers} to VIS and uses instance queries to obtain instance sequence from video clips.
+After that, IFC~\cite{IFC} improves the performance and efficiency of VisTR by building communications between frames in a transformer encoder.